 Third preference EB-3 visas are available to individuals with a Bachelor’s degree (or foreign equivalent), in addition to skilled and unskilled workers who have received a non-temporary job offer from an employer in the United States.
 Labor certification is required for all applicants.

 Fourth preference EB-4 visas are open to a wide range of candidates, including retired employees of international organizations, employees of United States foreign service posts, certain religious workers, and non-citizen minors who are wards of U.S. courts.
 Labor certification is waived for EB-4 visas.

 EB-5 (Fifth Preference)

 Once the preliminary documents have been filed, you will determine which preference category you will fall under (E1-E5).
 The application process for each category will be varied.
-The most efficient strategy at this stage in your immigration journey is to enlist the help of Ray Law International and allow our attorneys to guide you to the category that best fits your situation.
+The most efficient strategy at this stage in your immigration journey is to enlist the help of Ray Law International and allow our work visa attorneys in Chicago to guide you to the category that best fits your situation.